Appel Fellowship for Humanists and Social Scientists

 The fellowships not only recognize and reward faculty excellence, but also help retain the best faculty to ensure the university's ongoing strengths in teaching and research.
 Some of the university's most prominent professors carry the designation "Appel Fellow" and bring distinction to Cornell through the extraordinary quality of their professional work both in and out of the classroom.

 All nomination packages must be submitted to the dean by department chairs.
-The deadline for nominations is February 26th.
+The 2023 nomination submission deadline is Friday, March 10th, 2023.

 Each nomination must include: